kartik-venugopal/aural-player/README.md

 ## Download

-Download the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
-Just mount it and run the app !

-NOTE - This project is currently under heavy development as of 10/07/2018.
-So, please expect frequent updates/releases, and perhaps the occasional bug or two.
-I might switch to doing Git releases once the code is more stable, after most major updates have been rolled out and tested.
+Download the latest release from the ["releases" section]: (https://github.com/maculateConception/aural-player/releases/download/v1.0.0/AuralPlayer-1.0.0.dmg).

+### Installation

+1 - Mount the .dmg image
+2 - Copy Aural.app to your local drive (e.g. Applications folder)
+3 - Run the copied app !

+NOTE - Please don't run the app directly from within the image.
+It is a compressed image, and may result in the app behaving slowly and/or unpredictably.
+So, copy it outside and run the copy.

-#### Latest release (12/08/2018)
+#### Latest release (12/31/2018) - v1.0.0

-* New and improved filter effects unit allowing up to 31 bands, with each band performing filtering of any of the following types:
-  * Band pass
-  * Band stop
-  * Low pass
-  * High pass

-* Reduced DMG binary size by about 40% (4.4 MB)

-* Major code refactoring and simplification, reduction of code duplication.
-Simplification of app state persistence.
+* Added support for several popular audio formats - FLAC, OGG (Vorbis and Opus), WMA, APE, Musepack, DSF, MP2, and Wavpack !
+Files of these formats will be automatically transcoded prior to playback.
+* Optimized playlist track add performance and reliability
+* Minor UI refinements
+* First formal GitHub release

 ### Compatibility